 |Washington||$30||Increased fees apply depending on vehicle type and weight, location, plate type and more.||Annual|

 |Wyoming||$30||Additional county registration fees apply.||Annual|

-As you can see though, there are hidden costs everywhere.
+As you can see, though, there are hidden costs everywhere.
 To give my own example, In California, the base cost is only $46.
-But then there are all these hidden fees based on the type of car I drive, my location, driving record, and a highway patrol fee.
-All in I pay a little over $200 just to keep my car registered in the state.
-So don’t let these base numbers fool you; when it’s all said and done you will be paying a tidy sum.
+But then there are all these hidden fees based on the type of car I drive, my location, my driving record, and a highway patrol fee.
+I pay a little over $200 just to keep my car registered in the state.
+So don’t let these base numbers fool you; when it’s all said and done, you will be paying a tidy sum.

 To check on the costs in your state, or state you’re thinking of living in, check out this website and search for the state.